-When Samuel Ligon was growing up, his family moved every 3-4 years (his father was transferred or offered a better job somewhere else).
+When Sam Ligon was growing up, his family moved every 3-4 years (his father was transferred or offered a better job somewhere else).
 This never seemed strange, but Sam is unusually close to his three siblings as a result.
 After his childhood, Sam moved away to Urbana-Champaign to attend the University of Illinois, which turned out to be a great place to be because that’s where Kim was too.
 Back then, at first, they were both in these toxic relationships and friends with each other's toxic boyfriend/girlfriend, but they got together before their senior year.
 Everybody loves Kim (for example, she's never applied for a job and not gotten it).
 Sam knew that he wanted to marry Kim the minute they got together and she felt the same way, so they did that when they were 22.
 A week later, they left the country to teach English in Japan.
 Sam wanted to be a writer and he thought writers should leave the country.
 In Japan, they found a dead body, a guy who had hung himself up in the mountains east of Kyoto.
 The dead man was blue and they called him Blueboy and he was exactly what Sam had been looking for.
 They left Japan and Sam wrote a story called “Blueboy”—about some expatriates in Japan who find a dead body.
 It was published in The Quarterly—Sam’s first published story (1988).
 During three weeks in 2001, 9/11 happened 50 miles upwind from Sam and Kim, his first book was accepted for publication (Safe in Heaven Dead, 2003), and his wife was diagnosed with breast cancer.
 The cancer treatment sucked, and it was hard with a Paul and Jane (at the time, just 3 and 5, respectively), but their friends came from all over the country to help.
 Sam lived on Long Island for over 10 years—by far the longest he has ever lived anywhere.
 (Sam has lived in most states north of the Mason-Dixon and east of the Mississippi.)
 Then he moved the family to Spokane 4 years ago, for his teaching job at Eastern Washington University.
 In the West, people think Sam is a New Yorker, and, most oddly to Sam, Jewish, which he’s happy to let them think.
 Now that the family has settled in Spokane, he doesn't want to move them again.
 Sam wants to raise Jane and Paul in one place, even though he claims to like the fact that he’s from everywhere.
 Jane is an incredible artist and Paul is the funniest person Sam knows.
 What else?
 Both of the kids are really nice people, probably because they have such nice parents.
 What else?
-Sam’s first story collection, Drift and Swerve, will come out in 2009.
+Sam’s first story collection, Drift and Swerve, was just published.
 More?
 Sam doesn't play golf or have a boat, but he does edit Willow Springs.
 The last bit that recurs through the whole life?
 Kim is fine now, and Sam and Kim have been married 23 years.
 They're happy.
 They think their kids are happy.
 None of them has ever been beaten.

 More Sam Ligon